-A. You must have an up to date CV with a colour, passport size photo of you in business attire.
-The Industry Liaison office will meet with you shortly after you arrive in Dubai to check your CV and advise on any changes needed.
+A. You must have an up to date CV with a color, passport size photo of you in business attire.
+The Industry Relations & International Office will meet with you shortly after you arrive in Dubai to check your CV and advise on any changes needed.